mjarkk/replace-letters-with-emojis/README.md

-# replace-letters-with-emoji-letters
+# replace letters with emojis
-This webapp will replace all letters with emoji letters like the letter B to 🅱
+This webapp will replace all letters with emojis like the letter B to 🅱